MDMI/Getting-Started/README.md

 MDMI Maps are MDMI models for a specific healthcare exchange standard.
 The models are reusable, consumable and computable assets.
 MDMI Maps are used by the MDMI Transformation Service to transform a source message to a target message.
 Maps are easily modified or versioned to address changes and variants to any standard or proprietary exchange format.
 [Click here to see the Published Maps](https://github.com/MDMI/PublishedMaps)

-## MDMI Editor
+## MDMI Workbench
-Transformation maps are created using the MDMI Editor which is implemented as an Eclipse plugin.
+Transformation maps are created using the MDMI Workbench which is implemented as an Eclipse plugin.

 ### New Eclipse Installations
 You can find the Eclipse IDE here https://www.eclipse.org/downloads/.